kubernetes/examples/staging/volumes/fibre_channel/README.md

 kubectl apply -f ./your_new_pod.yaml
 ```

-You can then confirm that the pod hase been sucessfully deployed by running `kubectl get pod fibre-channel-example-pod -o wide`
+You can then confirm that the pod hase been successfully deployed by running `kubectl get pod fibre-channel-example-pod -o wide`

 ```console
 # kubectl get pod fibre-channel-example-pod -o wide